raoufchebri/ai-travel-agent/README.md

 Since the app picks incomplete information from different sources, it uses the Chat Completions API with streaming to generate UI components on the fly for any missing trip details.
+You can also try the app on https://travel-agent-gilt-theta.vercel.app/

 ### 1) Install